lauris71/sehle/tutorial/lesson-1.md

         exit(1);
     }

-Next we need render target to draw on.
+Next we need a render target to draw on.
 In simpler cases it can be viewport target - i.e. the one rendering directly to the screen.
 RenderTarget is a resource - a heavyweight reference-counted object.
 Other resource types are textures, vertex buffers and shader programs.